Types of housing

 Self-contained flat or house

-Ideal if you can afford to take on the entire responsibility of a flat yourself but bear in mind that many landlords won't allow you to sub-let i.e. take in other lodgers informally.
-It's quite usual for a group of people to rent a house together as long as each person is named on the tenancy agreement, so that everyone takes responsibility for rent and repairs.
+This is ideal if you can afford to take on the whole responsibility of a flat yourself but remember that many landlords won't allow you to sub-let i.e. rent rooms to other people.
+It's quite usual for a group of people to rent a house together as long as each person is named on the tenancy agreement (contract), so that everyone takes responsibility for rent and repairs.